sectorsedgecommunity/mapping-docs/docs/json/blocktexturesv2.md

         // HSL/RGB/RGBA: Optional if Name is set, used to color a texture.
 Soltrium HSL: [ 0.5444, 1, 0.48 ].
 Recommended to
             // use RGB for flat textures and RGBA for glass.

+		// Size: Controls the width, height and depth of the texture.
+Integer.

         // Attributes: explosive, light-fade-brightness, light-on-brightness, floating, invincible, transparent, ice
         //
         // explosive: Block explodes if damaged; uses ExplosionRadius as the radius.
 Can be detonated by blocks with the conductor attribute.